rargo/vim-hex-rework/README.md

 ## About

-Vim incoperate with xxd to display hex strings,  the hex string can be change only when the number of hex string is the same, thus you can't insert new hex, or delete some exist hex string.
+Vim embeds with xxd to display hex strings,  the hex string can be changed only when the number of hex string is the same, thus you can't insert new hex character, or delete some existing hex character.

 vim-hex-rework add one command: Hexrework.
 You can insert new hex characters, delete hex characters in the hex string,  then run 'Hexrework' command, the 'Hexrework' command will change the buffer's content, make it suitable for xxd format,

-so then when the file is written, binary file is update accordingly.
+So then when the file is written, the binary file is updated accordingly.